2025 AIHL season: Fixtures and results

 The 2025 regular season consists of 112 games that are scheduled to run from 5 April 2025 to 24 August 2025.
 Teams are ranked in a single standings table, with conferences removed in 2025.
 Each team plays a total of 28 regular season games, playing each other team four times times (two at home and two away).
+A new AIHL regular season attendance record was set in 2025.
+2,964 people attended the maiden AIHL game at the AIS Arena on 31 May 2025 in Canberra between the Canberra Brave and Adelaide Adrenaline.